scverse/scverse-tutorials/docs/how-to-dask.md

 You can alawys reduce the number of workers you use, which will cause more memory to be allocated per worker.
 Some algorithms may have limitations with loading all data onto a single node; see {issue}`dask/dask-ml#985` for an example.

+**How do I choose chunk sizes?**

+Have a look at the {doc}`dask docs for chunking <dask:array-chunks>`, however the general rule of thumb there is to use larger chunks in memory than on disk.
+In this sense, it is probably a good idea to use the largest chunk size in memory allowable by your memory limits in order to maximize any thread-level parallelization in algorithms to its fullest.

 [`dask` extension]: https://marketplace.visualstudio.com/items?itemName=joyceerhl.vscode-das
 [our custom h5 io code]: https://github.com/scverse/anndata/blob/089ed929393a02200b389395f278b7c920e5bc4a/src/anndata/_io/specs/lazy_methods.py#L179-L20
 [`array-api`]: https://data-apis.org/array-api/latest/index.html